Contributing

 rmk crate is the main crate, it provides several entry API to start the keyboard firmware.
 All the entry APIs are similar, it:

-• Create services: main keyboard service, usb service, ble service, vial service, light service, etc.
+• Create services: main keyboard service, matrix service, usb service, ble service, vial service, light service, etc.

 • Run all tasks in an infinite loop, if there's a task failed, wait some time and rerun

-keyboard_report_channel is a SPSC channel: keyboard task sends keyboard report to channel when scanning the matrix, and USB/BLE task receives the keyboard report and sends the key to the host.
+• keyboard_report_channel: a single-sender, single-receiver channel, keyboard task sends keyboard report to channel after the key event is processed, and USB/BLE task receives the keyboard report and sends the key to the host.

 An important part of a keyboard firmware is how it performs matrix scanning and how it processes the scanning result to generate keys.